U.S. Educators’ Conscientious Objection Pledge to End Complicity in

 Anita Sanyal (University of Maryland)

-Anna Feder (formerly, Emerson College)
+Anna Feder (former Emerson College)

 Annelise Orleck (Dartmouth College)